-Provide a variety of parent education and outreach activities.
+Implement a variety of parent education and outreach activities.

-Plan, organize and implement a series of parent involvement activities that focus on parents assisting students with literacy, Math, Science, Kinder readiness skills, and homework.
-Activities to increase parent/ staff communication.
+Plan, organize and implement a series of parent involvement activities that focus on parents assisting students with literacy, Math, Science, skills, and homework and that are designed to improve school climate.